conda-forge/perspective-feedstock/README.md

 conda config --set channel_priority strict
 ```

-Once the `conda-forge` channel has been enabled, `perspective, perspective-python` can be installed with `conda`:
+Once the `conda-forge` channel has been enabled, `perspective` can be installed with `conda`:

 ```
-conda install perspective perspective-python
+conda install perspective
 ```

 or with `mamba`:

 ```
-mamba install perspective perspective-python
+mamba install perspective
 ```

 It is possible to list all of the versions of `perspective` available on your platform with `conda`: